 New Lending and Learning Center

-In 2012, because of the tremendous growth and the need to hire more staff to administer the loans and to market our services, we embarked on a $7 million capital campaign to build a new headquarters on the city’s West Side.
+In 2012, because of the tremendous growth and the need to hire more staff to administer the loans and to market our services, we embarked on a $7 million capital campaign to build a new headquarters on San Antonio’s West Side.

 With major contributions from the Weinberg Foundation, Wells Fargo Bank, Kresge Foundation, the Greehey Family Foundation, Valero Energy Foundation, Farm Bureau Bank, and the City of San Antonio, LiftFund broke ground on the construction of its new headquarters in February 2014.

 New Name.
 Same Mission.

-After 20 years of proving that small business owners are a good investment, and growing successfully into markets outside of Texas, board members for Liftfund decided in 2014 to change the name of our organization to better represent our clients and communities throughout our eight-state footprint.
+After 20 years of proving that small business owners are a good investment, and growing successfully into markets outside of Texas, board members for Liftfund decided in 2014 to change the name of our organization to better represent our clients and communities throughout our 13-state footprint.
 At the beginning of 2015, Barrera announced our new name, LiftFund, emphasizing that we have only changed our name.
 The mission, organization structure, tax ID status, products and services all remain the same.

 The new name and logo communicate elevation, success and include two words that create a strong presence of support for customers and partners.
 For the past 21 years, we have “lifted” people with limited access to capital and provided an opportunity to fulfill their dreams.
 To combine Lift with Fund allows us to foster a stronger sense of what we do every day.
 It is our goal and our mission to continue to build the pathway to success for entrepreneurs for many years to come.